~ Rapamycin is an antibiotic traditionally used as an immunosuppressant and an anti-cancer agent.

 mTOR stands for mammalian (or mechanistic) Target Of Rapamycin.

 mTOR is responsible for sensing the fasting state (low nutrients) and the fed state (plenty of nutrients).
-Rapamycin was acting as an inhibitor of mTOR to make the changes that caused the extension of lifespan.
+Rapamycin acts as an inhibitor of mTOR to make the changes that caused the extension of lifespan.

 When mTOR is activated by sensing abundant nutrients, it activates a bunch of different anabolic – or growth-related – pathways.